EN

 CiTRANSR 810A/B allows performance and alarm management via OTNM2000 Network Management System, to realize the collection, prompt, view, filter, confirmation, clear and statistics of the performance and alarm in real time, and make the correlation analysis of alarm and the fault diagnosis.

-Collect the quality data and statistical data about the actual operation of the device in the communication network for the purpose of monitoring the status and performance of the network and device, and providing the maintenance personnel with the theoretical basis for evaluating, analyzing, predicting and planning the network
+- The performance management supported by the device is as follows: - Report and evaluate the transmission performance parameters of communication device and network - Collect the quality data and statistical data about the actual operation of the device in the communication network for the purpose of monitoring the status and performance of the network and device, and providing the maintenance personnel with the theoretical basis for evaluating, analyzing, predicting and planning the network - Traffic monitoring and SNMP traffic acquisition

-Monitor the abnormal operation of device and network channel in real time, complete the monitoring, reporting and storage of alarm signals
+- The alarm management supported by the device is as follows: - Monitor the abnormal operation of device and network channel in real time, complete the monitoring, reporting and storage of alarm signals - Conduct the diagnosis, location and treatment of faults

 DCN network construction